CHINAPLAS 2024: Shaping The Future Of The Plastics & Rubber Industries Expediting The Transformation From Made In China To Innovated In China

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> SHANGHAI, CHINA - Media OutReach Newswire - 14 March 2024 - The year 2023 marked a turning point for China as doors reopened, revealing a multitude of opportunities and pathways.
+data-text="CHINAPLAS 2024: Shaping the Future of the Plastics & Rubber Industries Expediting the Transformation from "Made in China" to "Innovated in China"" data-link=" 2024: Shaping the Future of the Plastics & Rubber Industries Expediting the Transformation from "Made in China" to "Innovated in China"" class="whatsapp">Shar SHANGHAI, CHINA - Media OutReach Newswire - 14 March 2024 - The year 2023 marked a turning point for China as doors reopened, revealing a multitude of opportunities and pathways.
 Under the resumption of normalcy, the economy grew at a rate of 5.2% in 2023, according to the National Bureau of Statistics of China.
 As the economy recovers, sectors such as automotive, consumer electronics, and e-commerce have regained momentum.
-At the same time, China's manufacturing industry is undergoing a remarkable transformation, shifting from its traditional "Made in China" reputation to embracing innovation with the concept of "Innovated in China", gaining competitive advantage in the global market.
+At the same time, China's manufacturing industry is undergoing a remarkable transformation, shifting from its traditional 'Made in China' reputation to embracing innovation with the concept of 'Innovated in China', gaining competitive advantage in the global market.

 CHINAPLAS 2024, the region's foremost platform to promote latest market trends, breakthrough technologies and innovative solutions of plastics and rubber industries, will be staged at the National Exhibition and Convention Center (NECC) in Hongqiao, Shanghai, PR China, from April 23-26, 2024.
 It provides an excellent platform for buyers who are pursuing innovative plastics and rubber solutions to enfold the accelerated industrial transformation, enhancing new advantages and new momentum for high quality industrial development.